 The oldest category, the first generation antihistamines work well at drying up nasal secretions and stopping itchiness but don't tend to last as long and often make kids very sleepy.
 Diphendydramine (brand name Benadryl) is the best known medicine in this category.
 It lasts only about six hours and can make people so tired that it is the main ingredient for many over-the-counter adult sleep aids.
 Occasionally, kids become "hyper" and are unable to sleep after taking this medicine.
-Other first generation antihistamines include Brompheniramine (eg. brand names Bromfed and Dimetapp) and Clemastine (eg.brand name Tavist).
+Another first generation antihistamine is Clemastine (eg.brand name Tavist).